lopes/logbook/content/2023-gauth-export-decode.md

 +++
 title = "Export and Decode GAuth 2FA Accounts" date  = 2023-01-18
-description = "Learn how to export and decode GAuth 2FA accounts to retrieve the secrets and password data."
+description = "How to export and decode GAuth 2FA."

 [taxonomies]
 tags = ["security"]